mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 information about the properties of the Paths available, to determine when to send which Message down which Path.

+### Idempotence

+A sending application may mark a Message as "idempotent" to signal to the underlying transport protocol stack that its application semantics make it safe to send in situations that may cause it to be received more than once (i.e., for 0-RTT session resumption as in TCP Fast Open and QUIC).

 ### Additional Events

 Senders may also be asynchronously notified of three events on Messages they